-The firm of Ward Macdonald, with a history of nearly one hundred years, has contributed a large amount to the visual and lived experience of Manitobans, in particular through their extensive work in the building of schools across the province.
-The firm was first begun by architect Edgar Prain (1881-1958), a Scotsman who trained and first worked in Dundee, Glasgow and London before moving to Canada in 1908.
-Upon his arrival in Winnipeg Prain initially formed a partnership with architect Hugh G. Holman (from 1909-10) but in 1912 the architect established a firm under his own name.
+Ward Macdonald, with a history of nearly 100 years, has contributed a large amount to the visual and lived experience of Manitobans, in particular through its extensive work in the building of schools across the province.
+The firm was begun by architect Edgar Prain (1881-1958), a Scotsman who trained and first worked in Dundee, Glasgow and London before moving to Canada in 1908.
+Upon his arrival in Winnipeg, Prain initially formed a partnership with architect Hugh G. Holman (from 1909-10) but in 1912 the architect established a firm under his own name.
 This office specialised largely in small apartment and private residential projects, as well as religious and educational buildings; one significant commission of this era was the limestone neo-Gothic design of St. John's Anglican Cathedral (135 Anderson Avenue, Winnipeg, 1925-26; with Gilbert Parfitt).

-Important projects of the 1950s for Ward Macdonald Schaeffer included the flat-roofed, spare, red-brick Fort Garry Municipal Offices (1350 Pembina Highway) of 1959.
-It was also during this era that the firm’s important role in school building was begun, including such projects as a 1959 school in Roland, Manitoba.
-This speciality was underlined in the 1960s, as is apparent in only a brief sampling of the firm’s work from this period: an addition to Maple Leaf School (1961), an addition to West Kildonan Collegiate Institute (1961), a six room elementary school in West Kildonan, Manitoba (1962), an addition to River East Collegiate (1963), an addition to Garden City Collegiate (1964), a 38 classroom collegiate in Altona, Manitoba (1964), Laidlaw School (1965), an addition to Lord Kitchener School (1966) and William Russell School (1969).
-Such work continued into the 1970s with such projects as Frontenac Elementary School and Acadia Junior High (1970), an addition to Melita School and Donwood School (1971).
-All told, Ward Macdonald completed over 500 school projects around the province, largely during those busy years between the late 1950s and the late 1970s.
+Important projects of the 1950s for Ward Macdonald Schaeffer included the flat-roofed, spare, red brick Fort Garry Municipal Offices (1350 Pembina Highway) of 1959.
+It was also during this era that the firm’s important role in school building began, including such projects as a 1959 school in Roland, Manitoba.
+This speciality was underlined in the 1960s, as a brief sampling of the firm’s work from this period shows: an addition to Maple Leaf School (1961); an addition to West Kildonan Collegiate Institute (1961); a six-room elementary school in West Kildonan (1962); an addition to River East Collegiate (1963); an addition to Garden City Collegiate (1964); a 38-classroom collegiate in Altona, Manitoba (1964); Laidlaw School (1965); an addition to Lord Kitchener School (1966); and, William Russell School (1969).
+Such work continued into the 1970s with projects like Frontenac Elementary School and Acadia Junior High (1970), an addition to Melita School and Donwood School (1971).
+All told, Ward Macdonald completed more than 500 school projects throughout the province, largely during those busy years between the late 1950s and the late 1970s.
 The firm garnered a fair amount of attention for these projects, with Donwood School featured at the ninth annual Canadian Education Showplace in Toronto in 1972.

-Beyond schools Ward Macdonald executed a number of notable projects throughout Winnipeg and the rest of the province.
+Beyond schools, Ward Macdonald executed a number of notable projects throughout Winnipeg and the province.
 During the early 1960s important works included the suburban Macdonald Residence (985 Roch Street, 1960) and the offices of North American Life (219 Kennedy Street, 1960; now the Law Society Building).
-The latter is a boldly modernist two-storey structure, enlivened by subtle coloration, its bays and floors set deep within a distinct grid, many featuring a screening of decorative brick.
-Other prominent Ward Macdonald works of this period are the Brandon College Music Building (1963) – whose somewhat Brutalist 20th Street façade features a similar scheme of depth and angular openings as North American Life – and the subtle limestone simplicity of the Lutheran Church of the Cross (560 Arlington Street, 1965).
-Limestone is also the main material of choice for one of the firm’s most eminent designs, that of the Western Manitoba Centennial Auditorium (205 20th Street, Brandon, Manitoba, 1967; the structure is directly adjacent to the Brandon College Music Building), a composition of acutely angled blocks with a deeply set entrance and windows and a projecting central tower.
+The latter is a boldly modernist two-storey structure, enlivened by subtle colouration.
+Its bays and floors are set deep within a distinct grid, many featuring a screening of decorative brick.
+Other prominent Ward Macdonald works of this period are the Brandon College Music Building (1963) – whose somewhat Brutalist 20th Street facade features a similar scheme of depth and angular openings as North American Life – and the subtle limestone simplicity of the Lutheran Church of the Cross (560 Arlington Street, 1965).
+Limestone is also the main material for one of the firm’s most eminent designs, that of the Western Manitoba Centennial Auditorium (205 20th Street, Brandon, Manitoba, 1967).
+The structure is directly adjacent to the Brandon College Music Building, a composition of acutely angled blocks with a deeply set entrance and windows and a projecting central tower.
 This project was followed up by the dramatic, Brutalist Robson Hall (224 Dysart Road, 1969), home to the University of Manitoba’s Faculty of Law.